a1ex4/ha-androidtv/README.md

 - [ ] Set an appropriate `SCAN_INTERVAL` (if a polling integration)
 - [x] Raise `PlatformNotReady` if unable to connect during platform setup (if appropriate)
-- [ ] Handles expiration of auth credentials.
+- [x] (no auth) Handles expiration of auth credentials.
 Refresh if possible or print correct error and fail setup.
 If based on a config entry, should trigger a new config entry flow to re-authorize.
-- [ ] Handles internet unavailable.
+- [x] (no internet access needed) Handles internet unavailable.
 Log a warning once when unavailable, log once when reconnected.
-- [ ] Handles device/service unavailable.
+- [x] Handles device/service unavailable.
 Log a warning once when unavailable, log once when reconnected.
 - [x] Set `available` property to `False` if appropriate ([docs](entity_index.md#generic-properties))
 - [ ] Entities have unique ID (if available) ([docs](entity_registry_index.md#unique-id-requirements))